cloudyrock/eleventy-poc/site/v5/driver/driver-cosmosdb.md

 You can find more information about [shard keys](https://docs.mongodb.com/manual/core/sharding-shard-key/#shard-key-indexes) and [prefixes](https://docs.mongodb.com/manual/core/index-compound/#prefixes)

 ### Transactions
- Although MongoDB does support Multi-document transactions(in a single or multiple, and sharded collections), they are not supported across collections or in sharded collections in version 4.0.
+ Although MongoDB does support Multi-document transactions(in a single or multiple, and sharded collections), they are not supported across collections or in sharded collections in Cosmos DB version 4.0 (non-vCore).